A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Hashing Transducer Networks and Parallel Computation

-Over all we are interested in independent specifications.
-We will then say that a query is \emph{parallelly computable} if it is distributively computable by an independent specification.
+Overall we are interested in computing queries without employing broadcasting specifications.
+Additionally, we are interested in the queries computable by an independent specification.
+We will say that a query is \emph{parallelly computable} if it is distributively computable by an independent specification.
+In other words, the parallel computable queries are the ones that tolerate partitioned hash families.
 But which class of queries can be parallelly computed?
-Indeed we are interested in monotonic Datalog queries because of the CALM conjecture.
+Let us start with monotonic queries.